 The OXFAM water tank has been a key fixture in humanitarian responses worldwide ever since it was introduced in 1976.
 It has been produced in the UK for OXFAM by two suppliers since that time.
 Other manufactures in Europe, Africa and Australia also produce a version of a demountable, 'steel wall and flexible liner' tank that is used by agencies with WASH programmes but the OXFAM tank remains the most popular, cost effective, and widely used.

-Assembly uses the same simple tools and bolt fixings as the tank walls and can be done without the need to climb onto the roof.
+Assembly uses the same simple tools and bolt fixings as the tank walls and can be done by a team of four people in 2 - 3 hours.

-The new roof price will be under £1000.
+The new roof price will be around £1300.
 The weight and cost is significantly less than the existing steel roof with a conical design.
 The roof will be more reliable and far more durable than the current PVC roof kit.
 We believe that a steel tank kit should last more than ten years and investing in the roof is essential to the longevity of the structure.

 An OXFAM Tank kit can be safely and correctly installed by a team of four people and we are making changes to the instructions, the tools and including some basic safety work wear in the kits.
 The key to a good installation is having technical supervision on site and taking the time to be methodical and accurate at each stage.